Manhattan is NYC’s most popular borough, and it’s pretty big, so it helps to know some specific Manhattan neighborhoods.

 The “Bloody Angle” at Doyers Street, one of the most famous streets in New York City, has been featured in many films, but it also has a grim history as the site of many murders from the early 20th century until the 1930s.
 Don’t worry because these days, it’s a much safer area.

-- Recommended accommodation: The Bowery Hotel, a 5-star resort with incredible attention to detail, is one of the best hotels in Manhattan.
+- Recommended accommodation: The Bowery Hotel, a 5-star resort with incredible attention to detail, is one of the best luxury hotels in Manhattan.

 7. Little Italy, one of the best neighborhoods in Manhattan for foodies